powsybl/powsybl.github.io/docs/tutorials/afs/afs-tutorial.md

     db-file : /path/to/my/mapdb/file
     remotely-accessible: true
  ```
- - add `PowSyBl-afs-ws-client` to the runtime dependencies of your client application
+ - add `powsybl-afs-ws-client` to the runtime dependencies of your client application
  - configure in the PowSyBl configuration of your application the following rest file system:
 ```yml
   remote-service: